Brianchesang/BOOLEAN-INTERPRATOR/README.md

 How to Use
 type in the boolean operation you want to be done. the program takes T for true and F for false so an example of input is TAT this will perform an and operation and give 1 as output.
+A variable is created by using square brackets i.e. [var]=T var will refer to T